Mohali district

-Mohali district, officially known as Sahibzada Ajit Singh Nagar district or SAS Nagar district, is one of the twenty three districts of Punjab, a state in north-west India.
+Mohali district, officially known as Sahibzada Ajit Singh Nagar district or SAS Nagar district, is one of the twenty-three districts of Punjab, a state in north-west India.

 It was formed in April 2006 and is 18th district of Punjab, created next to Pathankot district.
 This district was carved out of areas falling in Ropar and Patiala District.
 It is situated next to the union territory of Chandigarh, Ambala and Panchkula districts of Haryana.
+The district is part of the Ropar division.

 The district is officially named after Sahibzada Ajit Singh, the eldest son of Guru Gobind Singh.

-Administrative divisions
+Administration

 The district of SAS Nagar has three tehsils, all of which have sub-divisional status.
 These are Dera Bassi, Kharar and SAS Nagar-Mohali.
 There are four community development blocks (CDBs or 'blocks') that make up the district: Dera Bassi CDB, Kharar CDB, Majri CDB, and Rajpura CDB.
 Only part of Rajpura CDB is under the administrative control of SAS Nagar district; a portion of its area is contained within the Patiala district.
 SAS Nagar has fifteen towns; seven are statutory towns, and eight are census towns.

+Subdistricts of Mohali district

+According to the Indian government's integrated online directory, Mohali district is divided into the following subdistricts (tehsils/subdivisions) and blocks: